SoftUni-Internal/interactive-content/EN/05-Table-Relations/02-Joins.md

 # CASCADE UPDATE

-Cascade update behaviour is simillar to cascade delete, therefore with a rule of thumb you will understand when to use it and when not to.
+Cascade update behavior is similar to cascade delete, therefore with a rule of thumb, you will understand when to use it and when not to.

 ## Cascade Update